These safety and security tips are arranged by phases. Take a look at the items below, especially those related to the phase you’re currently in.

 Delete text messages or emails that might reveal your plans.

-Keeping a “Go bag”.
-It’s a good idea to pack a “go bag” with enough clothes, money and essentials to last for a few days, as well as important documents and records.
+Keep a “Go bag”.
+It’s a good idea to pack a “go bag” with enough clothes, medicine, money, and essentials to last for a few days, as well as important documents and records.
 However, this bag must not be kept anywhere that can be found by the abusive partner or someone that might tell them.
 Keep it at a safe location, such as work, a storage locker, a trusted (and preferably not mutual) friend’s house, etc.

 Prepare, but don’t spend too much time preparing.
 The longer you take to prepare, the greater the chance of detection.
 Life and safety is more important than any possession; if you need to leave, leave as soon as you can.
 If you have time to take the bare essentials, do so.